-The Bone Buddies support group meet on the second Saturday of each month at 9:45am.
-We meet at the Methodist Richardson Medical Center (Bush @ Renner).
+The Bone Buddies support group meets on the second Saturday of each month at 9:45am at the Methodist Richardson Medical Center (Bush @ Renner).
 Bring your booklet “Boning Up” if you have one.
-The meeting is free and open to all.
-We invite you for lunch at a local restaurant after the meeting.
+The meeting is free and open to all and we invite everyone to lunch at a local restaurant after the meeting.

-Group meetings are a fun, relaxing way to learn new information about bone health and managing osteoporosis.
-And it's interesting to meet others who are dealing with low bone density.
-You are welcome to forward our information to others.
+Group meetings are a fun, relaxing way to learn new information about bone health and managing osteoporosis and it's interesting to meet others who are dealing with low bone density.
+Please forward our information and invite others to join us.

 The campus address is: